redivis/meta/README.md

 ## Releases
 Our release history can be found [here](https://github.com/redivis/meta/releases).
 This will be regularly updated with new features and bug fixes.

+## Contact
+Please feel free to reach out to us! contact@redivis.com

 ## Help
-You can find help information at our [wiki](https://github.com/redivis/meta/wiki).
-Please don't hesitate to open an issue if these guides are at all unclear or incomplete.
+You can find help information at https://help.redivis.com